Tōhoku Main Line: History

 The construction of the Tōhoku Main Line began in the Kantō region and extended to the north end of Honshu, and the city of Aomori.
 It is one of oldest railway lines in Japan, with construction beginning in the late 19th century.
 Until 1 November 1906, the current Tōhoku Main Line was run by a private company Nippon Railway.

 In 1883, the first segment between Ueno and Kumagaya opened.
 In 1885, it was extended to Utsunomiya, but the Tone River had to be crossed by boat.
 Following construction of the Tone River Bridge in 1886, Utsunomiya and Ueno were directly connected.
 The line gradually extended further to the north; to Kōriyama, Sendai, Ichinoseki and Morioka.
 In 1891, the segment between Morioka and Aomori opened, creating the longest continuous railway line in Japan.

 After 1906, the line was nationalized and became the Tōhoku Main Line operated by the Ministry of Railways.
 When Tokyo Station opened in 1925, the Tōhoku Main Line was extended from Ueno to the new station.
 Until the 1950s, this segment was used and many trains ran through both the Tōkaidō Main Line and Tōhoku Main Line.
 However, when the Tōhoku Shinkansen opened, it occupied land previously used for the tracks of mid and long-distance Tōhoku Main Line trains.
-As a result, only a small number of commuter lines such as the Keihin–Tōhoku Line now operate to Tokyo from the north, making Tokyo Station's status as part of the Tōhoku Main Line somewhat circumspect.
+As a result, only a small number of commuter lines (such as the Keihin–Tōhoku Line) operated from Ueno to Tokyo, making Tokyo Station's status as part of the Tōhoku Main Line somewhat circumspect, until the Ueno–Tokyo Line opened in 2015, connecting the two stations (with the exception of the occasional train that terminates at Ueno Station).

 In 2002, the Tōhoku Shinkansen was extended from Morioka to Hachinohe and the operations of the local track segment between those two cities was turned over to Iwate Ginga Railway (IGR) and Aoimori Railway.
 With the extension of the Tōhoku Shinkansen to Shin-Aomori station in 2010, the segment between Hachinohe and Aomori was delegated to the Aoimori Railway Company.
 The shortened Tōhoku Main Line is now the second-longest line in Japan, after the Sanin Main Line.

-With the opening of the Ueno–Tokyo Line in March 2015, most longer distance trains once again operate directly through to the Tōkaidō Main Line via Tokyo Station, with the exception of some rush hour trains which terminate at Ueno Station.

 Double-tracking

-The Tokyo to Omiya section was double-tracked between 1892 and 1896, extended to Furukawa in 1908, Koyama the following year, and to Utsunomiya in 1913.
+The Tokyo to Omiya section was double-tracked between 1892 and 1896, extended to Koga in 1908, Oyama the following year, and to Utsunomiya in 1913.

 The Iwanuma - Sendai - Iwakiri section was double-tracked between 1920 & 1923 and the Utsunomiya - Iwanuma section between 1959 and 1964.
 The Iwakiri - Morioka - Aomori section was double-tracked between 1951 and 1968, including the 17 km realigned section between Iwakiri and Atago in 1962.